rooberrydev/rooberrydev/README.md

 📍 Based in London
 📄 Visa Status - Indefinite Leave to Remain - no work visa needed

-🇮🇳 Open to relocating to bangalore if the right opportunity comes up

 🎸 Outside of tech I'm a funk guitarist, songwriter and disco/house/dnb/ukg music producer/DJ

 ## Tech I work with: